MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-all-operator.md

 ## Performance tips

+> [!NOTE]
+> Performance depends on the type of search and the structure of the data.

 For faster results, use the case-sensitive version of an operator, for example, `has_cs`, not `has`.

-If you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters at the start or end of a field, for faster results use `has` or `in`.

 For best practices, see [Query best practices](best-practices.md).

 ## Syntax